ghaniswara/dating-app/README.md

 3. User will only see dating profile that they haven't swiped yet
 4. When like a profile which like back, user will notified immediately
 5. When user pass a profile which likes the user back, user will notified immediately that he missed the chance to match with that profile
+6. When a user swipe like more than 10 times, user shouldn't be able to perform any like action but can still pass other users

 ## Stacks
 - Golang